Peace lilies are one of my favorite houseplants as they are one of the few that flower for months on end!

 However the temperature indoors can fluctuate more in Winter due to artificial sources of heat which can dry the plant out much quicker then normal.

-Therefore you may have to water and mist spray the peace lily more often in Winter to counteract the drying affects of indoor heat from forced air and radiators.
+It is worth reiterating that you may have to water and increase the humidity around the peace lily more often in Winter to counteract the drying effects of indoor heat from forced air and radiators.

-Feel the the top inch of the soil to monitor the moisture and increase your watering if you notice the peace lily drying out too quickly.
+I personally feel the top inch of the soil to monitor the moisture and increase my watering if I notice the peace lily drying out too quickly.

 How Much to Water a Peace Lily